top of page

 Because of the large number of skus their sales force was spending too much time selling those small orders.

-I had application sheets and cut-away illustrations drawn to show where various chemicals could be used together within commonly used manufacturing processes, and matching TDSs took care of the technical data.
+we had application sheets and cut-away illustrations drawn to show where various chemicals could be used together within commonly used manufacturing processes, and matching TDSs took care of the technical data.

 Case studies were completed to show previous success in several markets.